How a Concrete Acid Stain Works

 Spraying and scrubbing: The stain is applied with a low-pressure sprayer.
 Use a spray tip with a circular pattern, spraying from left to right and then right to left.
 Your assistant should scrub the stain into the surface using a medium-bristle brush in a circular motion just behind the spray.
 It is important to scrub the stain into the surface, not just push it around.

-Neutralizing and cleaning: As the stain reacts and dries, a layer of residue will form on the surface.
-After allowing sufficient time for the stain to react, the residue must be thoroughly neutralized and removed.
-Prepare a base solution of baking soda or sodium bicarbonate (1/2 cup per gallon of water).
-Pour out on the surface, scrub with a mop and shop vacuum.
-Repeat with clean water.
-Once dry, clean with a damp mop.
+Neutralizing and cleaning: As the concrete acid stain reacts and dries, a layer of residue will form on the surface.
+After allowing sufficient time for the stain to react, the acid residue must be thoroughly neutralized and removed.
+Prepare a base solution of baking soda (sodium bicarbonate) using 1/2 cup per gallon of water.
+Pour out on the surface, scrub with a mop and then, shop vacuum.
+Thoroughly rinse with clean water.
+Once completely dry, clean with a damp mop.

-The acid staining has “eaten away” particles of cement from the surface layer of about 1/32 of an inch deep, which now remains very fragile.
-It would crumble under foot traffic and turn dull quickly.
+The acid staining has “eaten away” particles of cement paste from the surface layer (about 1/32″ deep) that becomes very fragile.
+It would crumble under foot traffic and quickly turn dull.

-Contractors apply multiple coats of a sealer, usually acrylic-based.
+Contractors often apply multiple coats of an acrylic sealer.
 Acrylics are inexpensive and some resist UV-rays fairly well but they have the softest surface of all sealers.
 Be prepared for frequent, if not annual, re-applications.

 Some contractors swear by the multiple applications of floor wax for the best gloss but it has to be regularly re-applied by the homeowner.
 The problem is that once the enthusiasm wears off, regular waxing is forgotten and then the surface wears off just by foot traffic.

-Just for a simple job, without fancy patterns, contractors charge $2 to $4 per square foot.
-Much more for a more demanding project.
+For just a simple job without fancy patterns, contractors can charge $3 to $5 per square foot.
+Much more for a demanding project.

-And there is the on-going cost of regular waxing.
+And there is the ongoing cost of regular waxing or re-sealing.

-Many homeowners are disappointed when, after a couple of years, the surface color turns dull or dark brown.
-Acid stained concrete, when exposed to moisture like in basements or concrete slabs, gradually changes color.
+Many homeowners are disappointed when, after several years, the surface color turns dull or dark brown.
+Acid-stained concrete, when exposed to moisture like in basements or concrete slabs, gradually changes color.
 Blue-green color will slowly turn brown or even black.

 Why concrete acid stains deteriorate:

 Concrete stains and dyes are replacing acid stains in the decorative concrete market.
-Read about concrete dyes vs. concrete stains and the lastest concrete coloring methods.
+Read about concrete dyes vs. concrete stains and the latest concrete coloring methods.

 The materials alone cost much less than acid staining and sealing.
 And the application is very easy – suitable for do-it-yourself application by homeowners.

-It is much more versatile – usable on a wide range of masonry, does not depend on its chemical composition.
+It is much more versatile – suitable for a wide range of porous substrates and for vertical surfaces.